 What are dental implants?

-When properly planned implant tooth prosthetics can provide a highly esthetic and functional replacement of lost teeth.
+When properly planned, implant tooth prosthetics can provide a highly aesthetic and functional replacement of lost teeth.

-Dental implants will restore you the a quality of life similar having natural teeth.
-They can help rebuild the dignity and self esteem you may have lost as a result of losing teeth.
-They can eliminate the need for removable dental prosthetics or dentures.
+Dental implants will greatly restore the a quality of your life, similar to having natural teeth.
+They can help rebuild the dignity and self esteem you may have lost as a result of missing teeth.
+Dental implants can eliminate the need for removable dental prostheses or dentures.

 - Who is a candidate for dental implants?

-Anyone who is missing one, more, or all their teeth may benefit from dental implant therapy.
+Anyone who is missing one, multiple, or all their teeth may benefit from dental implant therapy.
 Ask your dentist regarding the possibility of dental implants in your treatment options.

 - What is the basic process for dental implant therapy?

-Dental implant treatment follows a basic process: a planning phase, a surgical phase, and a restorative phase.
+Dental implant treatment follows a basic process.
+There is a planning phase, a surgical phase, and a restorative phase.
 The planning phase includes a thorough examination, proper planning of the proposed tooth/teeth replacement, and surgical preparation.
 The surgical phase includes any necessary bone augmentation procedures and the placement of the titanium root replacement into the correct position of the jaw bone.
 This is accompanied by a healing period to allow the implant to properly integrate.
 The restorative phase includes the fabrication of a tooth prosthesis that attaches to the implant.
-Once the prosthesis is finished and approved it is attached of the implant.
+Once the prosthesis is finished and approved, it is attached to the implant.

 Examples of possible dental implant therapy include:

 - Anterior tooth replacement